TheArchitect2000/New-IoT-Device-Integration/README.md

 }
 ```

-This is an example of the implementation of the API POST request using C++ for Siemens IOT2050
+- This is an example of the implementation of the API POST request using C++ for Siemens IOT2050 device:
 `install_device.cpp`
 ```
 // Copyright 2025 Fidesinnova.